 On the other hand, I’ve never been a huge fan of rustic-beamed ceilings and light fixtures made from repurposed wagon wheels.
-So it’s hard for me to hate Ikea, even when melamine-covered knock-offs of mid-century Danish Modern aren’t my thing.
-But every once in awhile a guy needs some fiberboard shelving or an Elmo-red welcome mat or an accordionated shaving mirror named Fartyg.
+So it’s hard for me to hate IKEA, even when melamine-covered knock-offs of Midcentury Danish Modern aren’t my thing.
+But every once in awhile a guy needs some fiberboard shelving or an Elmo-red welcome mat or an accordioned shaving mirror named Fartyg.

-The new 348,000-square-foot store, set to debut in spring of 2020, will break ground late next year.
-Located at the Loop 101 and Bethany Home Road, it will allow Westside folks and those living in midtown to buy a dresser named Olofstorp or a ladle called Grumby without a half-hour slog to the far east side.
+The new 348,000-square-foot store, set to debut in Spring 2020, will break ground late next year.
+Located at the Loop 101 and Bethany Home Road, it will allow west-side folks and those living in midtown to buy a dresser named Olofstorp or a ladle called Grumby without a half-hour slog to the far east side.

 It was only a matter of time, really.
 All those new apartment buildings going up all over town have to be furnished with something.
-And Ikea is apartment furniture, really.
-One can’t imagine even its highest-end sofa among more elevated objets in the salon of a faux Tuscan villa in Troon.
+And IKEA is apartment furniture, really.
+One can’t imagine even its highest-end sofa among more elevated objects in the salon of a faux Tuscan villa in Troon.